fivepixels/instagram-algorithm/README.md

   - The history from 2010 to 2020

-    > Showing all history for each years might be complicated to recognize, so I made the user to control what he wants.
+    > Showing all history for each year might be complicated to recognize, so I implemented a feature that allows users to control it.

 - How it works